Kidnapping and killing of Jee Ick-Joo: Killing

 On February 3, according to PNP Chief Ronald Dela Rosa, unscrupulous members of the PNP and NBI could be behind the killing of Jee.
 Dela Rosa told the reporters at Camp Crame that "the picture is getting clearer and hopefully, the truth will soon come out".

 The suspects of the kidnapping and killing, including Supt.
 Rafael Dumlao III, SPO4 Roy Villegas, Jerry Omlang, Gerardo Santiago, and SPO3 Ricky Sta.
 Isabel, were arrested in 2017.
-In a 29 January 2017 late evening press conference, Dumlao was named by Rodrigo Duterte to be the mastermind in the abduction and murder and was given 24 hours to surrender.
+In a January 29, 2017, late evening press conference, Dumlao was named by Rodrigo Duterte to be the mastermind in the abduction and murder and was given 24 hours to surrender.
 Four of them, except Sta.
-Isabel, entered not guilty pleas to the charges filed before Judge Irineo Pangilinan Jr. at the Regional Trial Court Branch 58 here on 31 May 2019.
+Isabel, entered not guilty pleas to the charges filed before Judge Irineo Pangilinan Jr. at the Regional Trial Court Branch 58 here on May 31, 2019.
 Judge Pangilinan ordered a plea of not guilty be entered into the court record for Sta.
 Isabel.
 Being detained in 2018 inside the jail facility of the National Bureau of Investigation (NBI) in Manila (Sta.
 Isabel and Omlang) and Camp Crame (Dumlao), the suspects requested to be transferred to the facility of the Bureau of Jail Management and Penology (BJMP) in Angeles City on the grounds of threats to their safety.
 In May 2019, the Angeles City Regional Trial Court (RTC) amended the hold departure order (HDO) it issued against the alleged mastermind Dumlao to cover all airports and seaports.

+Verdict

+On June 6, 2023, Angeles City Regional Trial Court Branch 60 convicted SPO3 Ricky Sta.
+Isabel and former National Bureau of Investigation agent Jerry Omlang of the following: